 Here are some healthy homemade sweeteners suitable for toddlers and kids

-Always remember that Once your baby acquires a love for salt or sugar, it will be a hard habit to break.
+Remember that it will be a hard habit to break once your baby acquires a love for salt or sugar.
 Prevention is the best approach!

 Notes: